-How to Prepare Your Car Driving to the Alps
+How to Prepare Your Car For Driving to the Alps

 The family's skis are strapped to the roof, the boot is rammed with gear, and the kids are playing up before you've even left the driveway.
-Driving to a ski resort is something many of us do each winter, but without preparing your vehicle , you can easily find yourself in trouble the first time you embark on the 1200 mile round journey to the Alps.
+Wonderful.
+Driving to a ski resort is more straightforward than you may first think, but without preparing your vehicle, you can easily find yourself in trouble the first time you embark on the 1200 mile round journey to the Alps.
+It really is worth spending just a small amount of time making sure your car is ready for the journey ahead.
 Here's what you need to sort before setting off...

 How to Prepare Your Car For Driving to the Alps in Winter

 Making sure your car's fluid levels are correct should be standard procedure before any road trip at any time of year, but is especially important before undertaking a trip to the Alps, when prolonged periods in sub-zero temperatures are inevitable.
 An engine without enough antifreeze in the coolant can result in a very expensive repair bill if it freezes up.
 Long stretches of autoroute are unforgiving if you have a breakdown and carry the added stress of being in a different country, not to mention the frustration of wanting to reach resort!

 - Engine oil - your oil should be between the markers on your dipstick - top up if necessary

 - Coolant - should be between min and max levels, and have a good mix of fresh anti-freeze.
 Make sure you use the same colour as what is already in your vehicle

 - Screen wash - top right up with a screen wash that contains antifreeze.
 Carry a spare bottle of it in the car

 - Brake fluid/clutch fluid/power steering - top up if necessary